top of page

 by Monica Lita

-My client, soccer athlete, one month into rehabilitation for ACL reconstruction surgery after a really unfortunate injury while playing.
+My client is a soccer athlete one month into rehabilitation following ACL reconstruction surgery after an unfortunate injury while playing.

-Because the knee still swollen, no patellar degrees of freedom and up regulated tone of the surrounding muscles (quadriceps group, lower leg posterior compartment, pain referral lateral lower leg) we have applied as an initial rehabilitation approach:
+Due to the swollen knee, lack of patellar degrees of freedom, and increased tone of surrounding muscles (quadriceps group, lower leg posterior compartment, and pain referral lateral lower leg), our initial rehabilitation approach includes:

-- Scar tissue myofascial release extra and intra layers;
+- Scar tissue myofascial release, both extra and intra layers

-- Manual force inputs of the patella (knee cap) in different direction;
+- Manual force inputs to the patella (knee cap) in different directions

-- Manual force inputs around medial and lateral coronary ligaments and other tendinous structures attached to femur/tibia and fibula;
+- Manual force inputs around medial and lateral coronary ligaments and other tendinous structures attached to the femur, tibia, and fibula

--Isometric contractions and ENGs-Eccentric Neural Grooving in different knee flexion combined with tibial medial or lateral rotation, all in a prone position and supine (not shown).
-The intent is to down regulate the tone of the muscles by influencing the length-tension relationship of the musculotendinous units involved in different knee joint position.
+- Isometric contractions and ENGs-Eccentric Neural Grooving in various knee flexion positions combined with tibial medial or lateral rotation, all performed in both prone and supine positions (not shown).
+The intent is to down-regulate the tone of the muscles by influencing the length-tension relationship of the musculotendinous units involved in different knee joint positions.

-To understand human movement dynamics it’s important to consider that the position of the joints influence force transmission, muscles are not working independently one by each other and there’s relationships in terms of force conduction between muscles of one compartment.
-There are a variety of pathways created at the level of intramuscular or intermuscular as also extramuscular where different connective tissue structures are blending one into each other acting as a continuum Bioflow to help transmitting force contraction.
+To understand human movement dynamics, it's essential to consider that joint position influences force transmission.
+Muscles do not work independently but have interdependent relationships in terms of force conduction, both within and between muscle compartments.
+There are various pathways at the intramuscular, intermuscular, and extramuscular levels, where different connective tissue structures blend and act as a continuum Bioflow to help transmit force contractions.

-It's needed an accurate feedback from the client to work in ranges right under the level where pain starts to kick in…by doing so we influencing the knee intrinsic and extrinsic articular innervation to decrease overall the pain.
+Accurate client feedback is necessary to work within ranges just below the pain threshold.
+By doing so, we influence the knee's intrinsic and extrinsic articular innervation to decrease overall pain.

 bottom of page